Unlocking Success: The Critical Impact of Consistency in Content Marketing

-The attract stage is all about building awareness creating content that turns strangers into visitors.
-Thus, you should primarily focus on blogs, social media, and white pages.
+The attract stage is about building awareness and creating content that turns strangers into visitors.
+Thus, it would be best to focus primarily on blogs, social media, and white pages.
 The goal is to provide solutions to your persona’s problems.
 For example, for an urban apartment, you might write a blog highlighting “The Best Places to Eat Gelato” or “10 Interior Design Tips for a Loft Apartment.”

 The convert stage is about converting visitors into leads.
-The type of content you are producing would be in the form of a call-to-action (CTA) or landing pages.
-Create gated offers where viewers must provide minimal information that will be valuable to your business (email, zip code, etc.).
+The type of content you are producing would be in the form of a call-to-action (CTA) or landing page.
+Create gated offers where viewers must provide minimal information valuable to your business (email, zip code, etc.).
 For example, offers can include infographics, fact sheets, eBooks, or how-to guides.

 In the close stage, your strategy should be all about turning leads into customers.
 In this stage, you should focus on your CRM, email, and workflows.
 It’s important to speak their language, meet their needs, and seal the deal.

 In the delight stage, you will continue to provide value and show you care about your customers.
 In turn, they will become advocates and promoters for your business.
 Through social monitoring and surveys, you can see how satisfied your residents are, and if there is a problem, you can address it quickly.
 Happy customers are your best advocates for attracting new leads.

 Knowing these stages and using them to create consistent and targeted content marketing can help you produce the right material in the right context for your persona.